dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 5.3.2 Parameter-Efficient Fine-Tuning on LLMs With the rising of LLMs, efficient tuning has attracted increasing research attention for developing a more lightweight adaptation approach in downstream tasks.

-In particular, LoRA [145] has been widely applied to open-source LLMs (e.g., LLaMA and BLOOM) for
+In particular, LoRA [145] has been widely applied to open-source LLMs (e.g., LLaMA and BLOOM) for parameter-efficient fine-tuning.

-32. Here, prompt tuning denotes a category of related efficient tuning methods exemplified by the work [397, 402, 403], instead of a specific method as used in [397].
-Indeed, the prefix based tuning methods [396, 401] can be also considered as prompting methods, which are called deep prompting tuning in [401].
-In this survey, prompt tuning specially refer to the methods that only include the prompt tokens at the input layer, in the context of LLMs.
-We assign p-tuning v2 [401] to the category of prefix tuning, because it incorporates layerwise prompts in langauge models.
-45

-parameter-efficient fine-tuning.
 Among these research attempts, LLaMA and its variants have gained much attention for parameter-efficient tuning.
 For example, AlpacaLoRA [144] has been trained using LoRA as a lightweight tuned version of Alpaca [142] (a fine-tuned 7B LLaMA model with 52K human demonstrations of instruction following).
 There are extensive explorations of Alpaca-LoRA ranging in different languages or model sizes, which can be found in the collection page 33 .
 A recent study LLaMAAdapter [409] inserts learnable prompt vectors into each Transformer layer, in which zero-initialized attention has been proposed to improve the training by mitigating the influence of under-fitted prompt vectors.
 They also extend this approach to a multi-modal setting, e.g., visual question answering.

 Further, an empirical study [399] has been conducted to examine the effect of different tuning methods on language models.
 They compare four efficient tuning methods including serial adapter tuning [398], parallel adapter tuning [400, 410], and LoRA [145], on three open-source LLMs, namely GPT-J (6B), BLOOM (7.1B) and LLaMA (7B), for evaluation.
 Based on the experimental results on six math reasoning datasets, they show that these efficient-tuning methods under-perform the reference baseline GPT-3.5 on difficult tasks, while achieving a comparable performance on simple tasks.
 Overall, LoRA performs relatively well among these comparison methods, using significantly fewer trainable parameters.